-In the Shannon IRBD there are 46 rivers (5%), 16 lakes (14%), and 1 coastal water (9%) that are classified by the Environmental Protection Agency as high status.
-According to the 2009 Environmental Protection Agency indicators report the number of high quality river sites, nationally, has almost halved over the last 20 years and the Shannon IRBD is one of the districts that has seen the greatest decline in high quality river sites.
-High quality areas include rivers, lakes, estuarine and coastal areas little affected by human activity; they are still at or near unimpacted natural conditions, supporting a naturally diverse mix of aquatic wildlife.
+In the South Eastern RBD there are 53 rivers (8%) that are classified by the Environmental Protection Agency as high status.
+According to the 2009 Environmental Protection Agency indicators report the number of high quality river sites, nationally, has almost halved over the last 20 years with the greatest decline in the North Western, Neagh Bann and Shannon districts.
+High quality areas include rivers, lakes and estuarine and coastal areas little affected by human activity; they are still at or near unimpacted natural conditions, supporting a naturally diverse mix of aquatic wildlife.
 These sites are important for supporting aquatic species which are sensitive to enrichment or siltation such as the protected, but declining, freshwater pearl mussel (Margaritifera margaritifera) and juvenile salmon (Salmo salar).
 The presence of high status sites along a river system can contribute significantly to the overall species diversity and recolonisation of species to rehabilitated stretches.
 These sites play an important part in conserving individual species and overall catchment biodiversity.
 The deterioration or loss of high quality and protected areas is often due to their sensitivity to land use changes in surrounding catchments, such as agriculture, forestry, peat harvesting and rural development activities.
-High quality areas in the Shannon IRBD are shown in Map 2.3.
+High quality areas in the South Eastern RBD are shown in Map 2.3.

-Map 2.1 The Shannon IRBD main surface waters (including heavily modified and artificial waters)
+Map 2.1 The South Eastern RBD main surface waters (including heavily modified and artificial waters)

-Map 2.2 Protected areas in the Shannon IRBD Water matters!
-10
+Map 2.2 Protected areas in the South Eastern RBD

-Map 2.3 High Quality Areas in the Shannon IRBD
+Map 2.3 High Quality Areas in the South Eastern RBD